 SYMPOSIA and COLLOQUIA

 These forums offer an opportunity for graduate students and faculty to hear the research of our department members and the lively exchange of ideas that ensues.
-Conversations open to the community will be posted here.
+Conversations and guest speaker presentations open to the community will be posted here.

 The Department of Theology and Religious Studies often offers a livestream of their events, making them accessible to the wider community.
 You can watch these recorded events on YouTube.